Olathe boy with bone cancer goes on special Christmas Day treasure hunt

-OLATHE, Kan. — An Olathe, Kansas boy spent Christmas Eve on a special treasure hunt that took him to the home of the Kansas City Chiefs.
+OLATHE, Kan.
+(WDAF) – An Olathe boy spent Christmas Eve on a special treasure hunt that took him to the home of the Kansas City Chiefs.

 The holiday surprise presented by “The Elves of Christmas Present.”